pingcap/docs-cn/dashboard/dashboard-log-search.md

 ## Access the page

-After logging into TiDB Dashboard, you can click **Search Logs** to enter this log search homepage.
+After logging in to TiDB Dashboard, you can click **Search Logs** to enter this log search homepage.

 ![Log Search Page](/media/dashboard/dashboard-log-search-home.png)